rambotech/BOG.DropZone/README.md

 with no recipient specified.

-*If a recipient is specified for a payload when it is dropped off, it is only dequeued and given to callers during a pickup call when the caller also specifies that recipient.*  The recipient is specified on as an optional recipient query argument if using the endpoint.
+*If a recipient is specified for a payload when it is dropped off, it is only dequeued and given to a caller during a pickup call when the caller specifies that same recipient value*.
+It can be thought of as a mailbag name.
+The intended recipient is specified as an optional recipient query argument when using the endpoint.
 The RestApiCalls client assembly for C# (available on Nuget) now has an optional argument on the Dropoff() and Pickup() methods for this.

-Note that this change to allow routing does not change the one payload to one receiver rule: it only allows a choice of any receiver, or one or a subset of receivers who can pick it up.
+Note that this change to allow routing does not change the one payload to one receiver rule: it only allows directing a payload to a specific receiver, or one or a subset of receivers which can pick it up (i.e. using the recipient identifier as a group identifier).
 The applications will have to manage discovery and knowledge of the receivers.

 ![alt text](https://github.com/rambotech/BOG.DropZone/blob/master/assets/flow.png)